Thakurvaibhav/k8s/docs/observability.md

 Ensure cluster trust roots / CA issuers are consistent (or mapped) so mTLS pairs validate correctly across clusters.

 ## GitOps App-of-Apps Integration (Foundational)
-This platform is bootstrapped by the existing Helm chart at `charts/app-of-apps` (your published **App-of-Apps** implementation).
+This platform is bootstrapped by the existing Helm chart at `charts/app-of-apps`.
 That chart renders Argo CD `Application` objects for every core and observability component based on simple boolean `enable` flags and per‑environment value files (`values.dev-01.yaml`, `values.stag-01.yaml`, `values.prod-01.yaml`, `values.ops-01.yaml`).

 ### Key Capabilities
 - Single helm install creates (or updates) all Argo CD Applications for a cluster